jygibson/bamazon/README.md

 how to use Bamazon:

-to begin, open bamazon in the terminal and type in "node bamazonCustomer",
+to begin, open bamazonCustomer.js in the terminal and install the necessary npms: npm install inquirer npm install mysql npm install console.table --save

+Once complete, type in "node bamazonCustomer",

 ![begin](/images/begin.png)